johandavidson/ghost-google-cloud-storage/README.md

-# Looking for mantainer
+# Fork notes
-This plugin is not updated for working on last ghost version.
+This is a fork of the no longer maintained package ghost-google-cloud-storage
 # Ghost Google Cloud Storage Plugin
 A simple plugin to add Google Cloud Storage support for a Ghost Blog.